 "When Jesse's life hangs in the balance, Brennan must connect to him and lead him through past memories they've shared in order to save his life."

 On this day in 2008 (in Hungary), Doctor Who aired "Army of Ghosts."
-This served as the twelfth episode in the relaunched program's second season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the twelfth episode in the relaunched program's second season, and here's the plot summary as provided by IMDB.com:

 "As the ghosts of loved ones appear, the whole world celebrates.
 But as the Doctor investigates he believes that there is a more sinister motive behind their appearence.
 And deep within the Torchwood tower, a mysterious sphere containing the greatest enemies of the Doctor is opened..."